afnog/sse/setup/lxc.md

 	# Allow up to 60 unprivileged users to use br0 as a veth (bridged network) device:
 	echo "$USER veth br0 60" | sudo tee -a /etc/lxc/lxc-usernet

+Edit `/etc/default/grub` and set:

+	GRUB_CMDLINE_LINUX_DEFAULT="cgroup_enable=memory swapaccount=1"

+otherwise the `lxc.cgroup.memory.memsw.limit_in_bytes` setting will not work, and will prevent you from starting any LXC containers.
+Then `sudo update-grup` and `sudo reboot` to activate swap accounting.

 Create a gold master guest image: